polca/premise/premise/data/solar/README.txt

 Run `python scripts/validate_pv_2026.py` in a configured Brightway environment with project ecoinvent-3.12-cutoff and PREMISE_KEY in the environment.
-This checks the complete default graph, recalculates the 45 GWP benchmarks, and builds an IMAGE SSP2-M 2050 electricity scenario without writing a Brightway database.
+This checks the complete default graph, recalculates the 45 GWP benchmarks, and builds an IMAGE SSP2-M 2050 scenario with all default sector updates, including metals, without writing a Brightway database.
 Unit regressions are in tests/test_photovoltaic.py.

 Sources and attribution